-The guidelines below should be followed in the event of a chemical incident in which there is potential for a significant release of hazardous materials and in conjunction with reference to the appropriate Material Safety Data Sheet (MSDS).
+The guidelines below should be followed in the event of a chemical incident in which there is potential for a significant release of hazardous materials and in conjunction with reference to the appropriate Safety Data Sheet (SDS).
+The designated chemical hygiene officer will need to be notified immediately to respond.